Understanding Diet and Cholesterol

 Changing your Cholesterol Levels

-If you are worried that your cholesterol levels are too high, or have been explicitly told that they are, you can combat the issue yourself through diet and exercise.
+If you are worried that your cholesterol levels are too high, or have been explicitly told that they are, you can combat the issue yourself through diet and exercise (as long as it is not hereditary).

 “Dietary cholesterol (for example, from eggs) has a much smaller impact on your blood cholesterol levels than the fat it is eaten with.”

-What is important to note, is that dietary (for example, from eggs or prawns), has a much smaller impact on your blood cholesterol levels than the fat it is eaten with, hence why reducing your saturated fat intake can make such a big difference.
+What is important to note, is that dietary cholesterol (for example, from eggs or prawns), has a much smaller impact on your blood cholesterol levels than the fat it is eaten with, hence why reducing your saturated fat intake can make such a big difference.
+This is contrary to advice given in years gone by.

 If you would like to make a change to your diet to try and reduce your cholesterol levels, but do not want the hassle of shopping, preparing and cooking the meals yourself, book a call with one of our nutritionists here to discuss your goals.
 All our meals are low in saturated fats, full of vegetables, and delicious!